-At Harvard Natasha teaches courses on racial inequality and the role of culture in K-12 and higher education.
-Prior to her academic career Natasha was a teacher in New York City’s public schools for four years, and also spent time working at the US Department of Education and as a fellow with the Teachers Network Leadership Institute.
+Natasha was previously Associate Professor of Education at Harvard University.
+Prior to her academic career she was a teacher in New York City’s public schools, and also spent time working at the US Department of Education and as a fellow with the Teachers Network Leadership Institute.
 Natasha completed her PhD in sociology from Harvard University, and BSc and BA in mathematics and philosophy at Brown University.
 She lives in Cambridge with her husband Ramesh Kumar and their three children.

 Contact Natasha at: natasha.warikoo-at-tufts.edu .